 Puppet Enterprise (PE) installs several software components, configuration files, databases, services and users, and log files.
 It’s useful to know the locations of these should you ever need to troubleshoot or manage your PE infrastructure.

 The functional components of PE are separated between those packaged with the puppet-agent and those packaged on the server side (which also includes the puppet-agent).

 PE 2017.2 includes the following major software components.

 Note: Beginning with the Puppet 4.9.0 release, Hiera is fully integrated into Puppet.

 |PE Version||Puppet Server||PuppetDB||r10k||Razor Server||Razor Libs||PostgreSQL||Java||ActiveMQ||Nginx|

-On *nix nodes, all PE software (excluding config files and generated data) is installed under
+On *nix nodes, all PE software is installed under

 /opt/puppetlabs/puppet/modules.
 Don’t modify anything in this directory or add modules of your own.
 Instead, install them in

 /opt/puppetlabs/mcollective/plugins/on *nix and in

 \PuppetLabs\mcollective\etc\plugins\mcollectiveon Windows.
 If you are adding new plugins to your PE agent nodes, you should distribute them via Puppet as described in the “Adding actions” page of this manual.